Azure/azurehpc/examples/lustre_demo/readme.md

 # Lustre Cluster

-This is a full set up with all the lustre features available.
+This is a demo set up for lustre to use the HSM plugin.

 Resources: